HacktheTime/OpenFileInIntelijRedirector/README.md

 Keep in mind that I hacked this together relatively quickly with low effort, but wanted to publish this as a small useful gadget.
 I will NOT maintain this, but merge pull requests that I see a Reason for.

+WARNING: This thing will automatically inject itself into startup for convenience. for details check the code itself.

 If you want something etc make it yourself and make a pr.
 Make sure its generally useful and not specific for you only ( aka no project binding etc)